ApplicationCraft/applicationcraft.com/source/blog/articles/2012/11/ac-mobile-build.html.markdown

 full_width: true
 ---

-We're really excited to announce the availability of a full-featured alternative to Phonegap:Build that incorporates everything that Adobe's platform offers as well as a healthy number of plugins.
+We're really excited to announce the availability of a full-featured alternative to Phonegap Build that incorporates everything that Adobe's platform offers as well as a healthy number of plugins.

 For those who don't know Phonegap/Cordova, it lets you take any HTML5+CSS+JS App or Site and compile it into a binary that can be deployed to App Stores.
 It also lets you access all the hardware goodies on your device (GPS, Accelerometer, Compass, Camera etc.).